-If you consider adding Xian to your China Trip, you are in the perfect place!
+If you consider a stop in Xi’an during your first trip to China, you are in the perfect place!
 I’ve lived in this beautiful city for over a year, and in this blog post, I will share with you the best things to do in Xian.

 Xi’an is an important city in Chinese history.
 It marked the beginning of the Ancient Silk Road and was China’s capital even before Beijing.
 There’s no need to say there’s plenty of beauty to discover.
 Ready to explore the starting point of the Silk Road route and its top attractions? 🐉